 Charlotte Rene Woods joined Charlottesville Tomorrow as a reporter in March 2019.
 She has a B.A. in Journalism + Design from The New School in New York City, where she covered a variety of breaking and long-form stories and served as Managing Editor of the student newspaper.
 She earned her M.S. in Multimedia Journalism from Virginia Commonwealth University where she fell in love with politics as she covered state and city government for various publications.
 In 2015, she wrote a long-form piece that examined Islamic State’s use of social media for self promotion with analysis from branding/social media strategists, counter-terrorism analysts, and a Syrian citizen journalism group.
 Charlotte also created a documentary film that explored Virginia’s existing and proposed gun laws during the 2018 legislative session.
-Her passion for constructive/solutions journalism lured her to Charlottesville Tomorrow where she covers land use and government.
+Her passion for constructive/solutions journalism lured her to Charlottesville Tomorrow where she covers government and climate, among other topics.
 She is also writing a sci-fi novel in her spare time.

 What makes Charlottesville-Albemarle special to you?